U.S. energy giant Chevron has been urged to resist the demands of “ESG-promoting asset managers” in an open letter from a coalition of shareholders.

 The dissidents further stated that “rejecting these firms’ mandates will require courage.”

-As an oil and gas company, Chevron has been facing increased pressure to cut emissions with three environmental proposals tabled by shareholders at its May annual meeting.
+As an oil and gas company, Chevron has been facing increased pressure to cut emissions by reducing production, with three environmental proposals tabled by shareholders at its May annual meeting.

 The support for proposals of this nature is, however, falling year on year according to Insightia’s Voting module, with current support 14 percentage points lower than it was in 2020.